verekia/js-stack-from-scratch/tutorial/06-react-router-ssr-helmet/README.md

-# 06 - React Router and Server-Side Rendering
+# 06 - React Router, Server-Side Rendering, and Helmet

 In this chapter we are going to create different pages for our app and make it possible to navigate between them.